 For more information on the Human Research Protection Policy, please contact the Associate Vice President with responsibility for Research Compliance or email email@example.com.

-All faculty and students engaged in such research should submit requests for IRB approval prior to beginning their work.
+All faculty and students engaged in such research involving human subjects, must submit requests for IRB review and approval prior to beginning their work.
 This requirement applies to all such research, regardless of the source of support.

 Institutional Review Board (IRB)

 On behalf of the University of Notre Dame, the Institutional Review Board’s (IRB) major role is to safeguard the rights and welfare of all human subjects who participate in research.
-Therefore, in compliance with federal law and institutional policy, all research projects involving human subjects or human material must be reviewed and approved by the IRB.
+Therefore, in compliance with federal law and institutional policy, all research projects involving human subjects or materials collected from humans (data, samples, etc.) must be reviewed and approved by the IRB.

 IRB Appointed Members